cromega/sublimia-mail-system/README.md

 ## What is it?

-Really, it's just `postfix` and `courier-imap` packaged neatly in a container with `sqlite` as authentication/mailboxes backend.
+Really, it's just `postfix` and `dovecot` packaged neatly in a container.

 It's supposed to be a deploy-and-run-and-do-your-thing kinda solution.